Kitware/SMTK/doc/release/notes/qt-subsystem.md

     * correctedInvalidColor()
     * correctedDefaultColor()
     * correctedNormalColor()
+* Added the ability to access attribute style information.
+Currently this simply calls the Style API of the attribute resource.

 ### qtInputItem Changes
 * If the space reserved for the label width is less than 1/2 the space required.
 The size hint is ignored and enough space for the entire label is used.